SnowCheetos/AutoMoonBot/README.md

 # Contribution

 Like software and finance?
 Have ideas on how to improve this project?
 Consider contributing!
-Visit [`CONTRIBUTE.MD`](docs/CONTRIBUTE.MD) for more information.
+Refer to [`CONTRIBUTE.MD`](docs/CONTRIBUTE.MD) for more information.

 # Citation